RSS-Bridge/rss-bridge/doc/bridges/InstagramBridge.rst

  InstagramBridge
 =================

-To somehow bypass `rate limiting issue <https://github.com/RSS-Bridge/rss-bridge/issues/1891>`_, it is suggested to deploy private RSS-Bridge that uses working Instagram account.
+To somehow bypass the `rate limiting issue <https://github.com/RSS-Bridge/rss-bridge/issues/1891>`_, it is suggested to deploy a private RSS-Bridge instance that uses a working Instagram account.

 Configuration
 -------------

 1. Retreiving session id.
-Following steps describe how to get it using Chromium based browser.
+The following steps describe how to get the session id using a Chromium-based browser.

-- Create Instagram account, that you will use for your RSS-Bridge instance.
+- Create an Instagram account, that you will use for your RSS-Bridge instance.
-It is NOT recommended to use existing account, that is used for common interaction with Instagram services.
+It is NOT recommended to use your existing account that is used for common interaction with Instagram services.

 - Login to Instagram